 - developing and testing diagnostics (including biomarker validation)

-All modalities of intervention are eligible for support from the scheme, including small molecules, peptides, antibodies, vaccines, regenerative medicine, cell and gene therapy, devices, surgical techniques and psychological approaches.
+All modalities of intervention were eligible for support from the scheme, including small molecules, peptides, antibodies, vaccines, regenerative medicine, cell and gene therapy, devices, surgical techniques and psychological approaches.

 If you have any questions about the programme, please contact firstname.lastname@example.org.